-Intellectual Property
+Our Intellectual Property

 Our success will depend in part on our ability to obtain and defend patent protection for our products and processes, to preserve our trade secrets and to operate without infringing or violating the proprietary rights of third parties.
-To date, we have 34 issued U.S. patents, 29 of which pertain to treating gastrointestinal disorders and we believe provide us with broad intellectual property protection covering electrically-induced vagal blocking and methods for treating obesity.
-Assuming timely payment of maintenance fees as they become due, most of these patents will expire in 2023.
-We have five granted European patents and nine granted Australian patents.
-We also have nine U.S. patent applications (including one provisional application), one pending PCT application, and 32 national stage patent applications, including applications in Australia, China, India, Europe and Japan, one granted application in China and one granted application in Japan.
+We own numerous U.S. and foreign patents, and have numerous patent applications pending, most of which pertain to treating gastrointestinal disorders and we believe provide us with broad intellectual property protection covering electrically-induced vagal blocking and methods for treating obesity.
+Assuming timely payment of maintenance fees as they become due, many of these patents will expire in 2023.
+We have also received or applied for patents in Europe, Australia, China, India and Japan.
 These applications primarily pertain to our vagal blocking technology and its application to obesity as well as other gastrointestinal disorders.
-In addition to our patents and applications, we have a license agreement with the Mayo Foundation for Medical Education and Research for three issued U.S. patents, which are unrelated to our VBLOC therapy.
+In addition to our patents and applications, we have a license agreement with the Mayo Foundation for Medical Education and Research for three issued U.S. patents, which are unrelated to our vBloc Therapy.